vitessio/website/content/en/docs/15.0/user-guides/configuration-basic/vtorc.md

   --alsologtostderr
  ```

 You can optionally add a `clusters_to_watch` flag that contains a comma separated list of keyspaces or `keyspace/shard` values.
-If specified, `vtorc` will manage only those clusters.
+If specified, `VTOrc` will manage only those clusters.

 ### Durability Policies